Run your fingertips over the salmon to feel for any bones. Use needle-nose pliers to grab the ends of any tiny pin bones and pull them out.

 Lay the salmon on a lightly charred, smoldering plank and sprinkle brown sugar over the top.

-Grill the salmon on the plank over direct medium heat, with the lid closed, until lightly browned on the surface and cooked to your desired doneness.
-The sugar will melt and caramelize on the surface while the cedar smoke permeates the flesh.
+Cook the salmon on the plank over direct medium heat, with the lid closed, until lightly browned on the surface and cooked to your desired doneness.
+The sugar will melt and caramelise on the surface while the cedar smoke permeates the flesh.